mariyantasniaashra-netizen/Healthcare-administration-prompt-library-/README(9).md

 - following up missed appointments
 - preparing daily administrative summaries

-These tasks are suitable for AI-assisted automation because they are repetitive, rules-based, text-heavy, and usually non-clinical.
+These tasks are suitable for automation because they are repetitive, rules-based, text-heavy, and usually non-clinical.

 ---